-5.6 Monitoring: Laboratory Tests Patients should be monitored for IgG antibody formation every 3 months for 2 years and then annually thereafter.
-Testing for IgG titers may also be considered if patients develop hypersensitivity reactions. other immune-mediated reactions, or lose clinical response.
+Patients should be monitored for IgG antibody formation every 3 months for 2 years and then annually thereafter.
+Testing for IgG titers may also be considered if patients develop hypersensitivity reactions, other immune-mediated reactions, or lose clinical response.
 Patients who experience reduced clinical response may also be tested for inhibitory antibody activity.
-Patients who experience anaphylactic or response may also be tested for infinitionly antibody activity.
 Patients who experience anaphylactic or hypersensitivity reactions may also be tested for IgE antibodies to alglucosidase alfa and other mediators of anaphylaxis [see Adverse Reactions (6.2)].

-Testing services for antibodies against alglucosidase alfa are available through Genzyme Corporation.
-Contact Genzyme Corporation at 1-800-745-4447 for information on testing.
+There are currently no marketed tests for antibodies against alglucosidase alfa; however, a testing service is provided by Genzyme.
+Contact your local Genzyme representative or Genzyme Corporation at 1-800-745-4447 for information on testing and to obtain a sample collection box.

-ADVERSE REACTIONS
+6 ADVERSE REACTIONS